Williamsburg, Kentucky: K-12

 In addition, Corbin Education Center serves as an alternative school for students in the Corbin, Williamsburg, and Whitley County school districts.

 Colleges and universities

-The campus of the University of the Cumberlands (formerly Cumberland College) is located on College Hill adjacent to the downtown area of Williamsburg.
+The main campus of the University of the Cumberlands (formerly Cumberland College) is located on College Hill adjacent to the downtown area of Williamsburg.
 UC is a private liberal arts college, with an enrollment of approximately 2,200 students.
 Its sports teams participate in the NAIA.
-The school is affiliated with the Kentucky Baptist Convention (the Kentucky affiliate of the Southern Baptist Convention).
+The school was formerly affiliated with the Kentucky Baptist Convention (the Kentucky affiliate of the Southern Baptist Convention) and, since 2018, operates as an independent, Christian-based university.

 Library

 Williamsburg has a lending library, the Whitley County Public Library.